Jotaro Kujo: Stardust Crusaders

 A Japanese high school delinquent, Jotaro Kujo, appears as the protagonist of Stardust Crusaders.
 Jotaro has been arrested, and refuses to leave his cell, believing he is possessed by an evil spirit.
-After being called by Holly, Joseph's daughter and Jotaro's mother, Joseph arrives with an associate, Mohammed Avdol.
+After being called by Holly, Joseph's daughter and Jotaro's mother, Joseph arrives with an associate, Muhammad Avdol.
 They explain that Jotaro's "evil spirit" is actually a manifestation of his fighting spirit, called a Stand, and reveal that they possess Stands as well.
-Joseph explains that the sudden appearance of their Stands is caused by the nemesis of his grandfather, Jonathan Joestar: DIO.
-Soon after, Jotaro defeats the first of these assassins, Noriaki Kakyoin, managing to rescue him from the influence of DIO's parasitic flesh bud.
+Joseph explains that the sudden appearance of their Stands is caused by the nemesis of his grandfather, Jonathan Joestar: Dio.
+Soon after, Jotaro defeats the first of these assassins, Noriaki Kakyoin, managing to rescue him from the influence of Dio's parasitic flesh bud.
 Holly soon becomes gravely ill due to a Stand manifesting in her, which is slowly killing her due to her reserved personality.
-With little hesitation, Jotaro, Joseph, Avdol, and Kakyoin begin a journey to Egypt to kill DIO and save Holly's life.
-On the way, they are joined by another reformed assassin named Jean Pierre Polnareff, who seeks to avenge his sister, whose murderer is among DIO's forces and Iggy, a troublesome dog who developed a Stand and was captured by Avdol offscreen.
+With little hesitation, Jotaro, Joseph, Avdol, and Kakyoin begin a journey to Egypt to kill Dio and save Holly's life.
+On the way, they are joined by another reformed assassin named Jean Pierre Polnareff, who seeks to avenge his sister, whose murderer is among Dio's forces and Iggy, a troublesome dog who developed a Stand and was captured by Avdol offscreen.

-After Avdol and Iggy are murdered by the assassin Vanilla Ice, the remainders of the group ultimately find Dio and unnerved by his unknown power, escape his mansion as the sun sets.
+After Avdol and Iggy are murdered by Dio's right-hand Vanilla Ice, the remainders of the group ultimately find Dio and unnerved by his unknown power, escape his mansion as the sun sets.
 A chase across Cairo follows, leading to Kakyoin confronting Dio and his Stand, The World.
-Though fatally wounded by The World, Kakyoin deduces the Stand's ability to stop time for a few seconds and relays it to Joseph by using Emerald Splash on a nearby clock tower before dying.
+Though fatally wounded by The World, Kakyoin deduces the Stand's ability to stop time for a few seconds and relays it to Joseph by using his Stand to damage a nearby clock tower before dying.
 Joseph is able to pass that information on to Jotaro, but is also fatally wounded by Dio, who uses his blood to increase the duration of his ability.
-Jotaro then fights DIO alone, slowly discovering that he shares DIO's time-stopping ability, due to Star Platinum having similar abilities to The World.
-The battle ends with Jotaro defeating Dio using the time-stop ability and subsequently killing him, before transfusing DIO's blood back into Joseph, and destroying the vampire for good by exposing his remains to the sun.
+Jotaro then fights Dio alone, slowly discovering that he shares Dio's time-stopping ability, due to Star Platinum having similar abilities to The World.
+The battle ends with Jotaro defeating Dio using the time-stop ability and subsequently killing him, before transfusing Dio's blood back into Joseph, and destroying the vampire for good by exposing his remains to the sun.
 Jotaro and Joseph then bid Polnareff farewell before returning to Japan, as Holly has made a full recovery.